sunny-coder97/Devops-with-AWS/10. Kubernetes/k8s.md

 * __NOTE:__ Check app pod running in which worker node then enable node-port number in security group in-bound rules and access the application.

+* __NOTE:__ __In the real time scenarios , We don't deploy the database in the K8's Cluster.__

 <mark>
-Database POD is exposed as a service , With that service name Application POD can access the database .
+Database POD is exposed as a Service , With that Service name Application POD can access the database .
 In the Docker , network is used to communicate from one container to another container .
 Here both containers are running in the PODS and both PODS are running in the same cluster , so directly by using the service name it can access .

 </mark>

 ## Logs-Monitoring :